Taylor-O/Stuffy-Bol-Pack/README.md

 4. Upload the stuffy.json file

 This also includes a text file for credits and muting encounters.
 More songs will be added in future releases.
+Includes two "secret tracks" currently.

 ## Current Affected Locations